SixtenNordegren/CFT_notes/Symmetries and conservation laws/Active Transformation.md

-In this note we investigate the effects of a general Quantum Field Theory (QFT) action functional $S[\phi, \partial_\mu\phi]$.
+In this note we investigate the active transformation, and its effects on a general action functional $S[\phi, \partial_\mu\phi]$.
+We start by giving a definition of the concepts and proceed to work out a few examples.
+Further more we investigate the infinitesimal transformation and give a short proof of Nöters theorem.

+### Introduction
-A transformation of the action can be thought of from two different perspectives.
-The first one, the *active* transformation, is the concept of actively changing parameters of the components of the action.
+A transformation of the action $S$ can be thought of from two different perspectives.
+The first one, the *active* transformation, adds or changes the content of a function i.e., by setting it to a different value then what it first was.
 Transforming the position,
 $$
 x \to x^\prime,